avinayak/avinayak.github.io/_posts/2021-01-09-noise-planets.md

 ---
 ![](/uploads/erporydxmaarwcd.png)

-I recently found this piece of art created by [Tyler Hobbs](https://twitter.com/tylerxhobbs).
+I recently found this piece of art (LINES 2A (2017))created by [Tyler Hobbs](https://twitter.com/tylerxhobbs).
 This picture kinda looked very hand drawn, but it's completely generative.
 Something about this drawing and it's texture kind of resonated with me, so I wanted to try to study and replicate (or make something inspired by this work) using p5.

 I started out by plotting a bunch of random points within a circle like so.